JimLucas95338/Portfolio/Clinical-Trial-Management-Platform/docs/product-roadmap.md

 ---

-*This roadmap is a living document that will be updated based on user feedback, market changes, and business priorities.*
+*This roadmap is a living document that will be updated based on user feedback, market changes, and business priorities.
+This portfolio project demonstrates strategic product thinking and execution planning for clinical trial management software.*